 An original model must be made first.
-This has to be as near to perfection as is possible, as it will be used to produce the Collection pieces. its then handed over to my Caster in Scotland, who manufacturers and hand finishes the silver and gold jewellery in small amounts.
+This has to be as near to perfection as is possible, as it will be used to produce the unique Collection pieces. its then passed over to my Caster in Scotland, who manufacturers and hand finishes the silver and gold jewellery in small amounts.

 Back to Blog